Film: Phantom of the Paradise aka: Phantomofthe Paradise

 Winslow Leach's name is ironic considering that the success of the paradise is dependent on Swan leeching from Leach's work.

 Phoenix's name highlights her character arc.
 This comes to the fore with Beef being burnt to a crisp before she symbolically rises from the ashes of his failure.
+She's also the only named character who survives, mirroring the phoenix's status as immortal.

 Swan is as regal and luxurious as the implicit cultural implications given by his name.
 As well as resembling an inversion of the ugly duckling tale seeing as he becomes more and more monstrous, from a personality perspective, as the movie goes on.
+Swans are also known to be much more vicious than their appearance lets on.

 Berserk Button: Winslow is very protective of his music and gets very angry when it is not performed the way he wants it, by whom he wants to perform it.
 This is even before he becomes The Phantom, in an early scene he puts Philbin through a wall for suggesting that The Juicy Fruits might perform his songs.